ShubhamMishra1611/NexSat-IITJ/README.md

-# NexSat-GUI
+# NexSat-FSW
-GUI development for NexSat IITJ for CanSat 2022 organised by ASI
+FSW development for NexSat IITJ for CanSat 2022 organised by ASI